-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 — Page Six (@PageSix) January 11, 2017

 In court documents, the Family Feud host insisted that the material was made over 20 years ago when his stand-up comedy material was “a lot edgier.”
 According to him, he last performed stand-up comedy in August 2012 and had now gravitated towards more family-friendly material.
-The radio personality said he used material that was extremely funny, adding that he did not have to be conscious about his image or brand because he was small-timer back then.
+The radio personality said he used material that was extremely funny, adding that he did not have to be conscious about his image or brand because he was a small-timer back then.
 Harvey is due in court January 23.

 [Featured Image by Chris Pizello/AP Images]